-The municipal council reviewed and adopted Supply Chain Management Policy on the 26th of MARCH 2023, refer to ANNEXURE J1.
-Due to the size and the budget of the municipality, BTO is in the process of filling vacant position of the SCM manager in the beginning of 2022/23 financial year.
-The SCM unit is current being managed by the SCM officer, SCM clerk and a finance intern is also allocated to the unit to alleviate the pressure.
+The municipal council reviewed and adopted Supply Chain Management Policy on the 26th of MARCH 2023, refer to ANNEXURE J1, to adhere to PPPFA of 2022 and ensure that people living with disabilities are fully accommodated in tender biddings.
+Due to the size and the budget of the municipality, BTO appointed the SCM Manager and SCM Officer in 2021/22 and 2022/23 respectively.
+SCM has a procumbent plan in place for 2023/24 financial year.
 Poor planning by departments creates challenges for the SCM unit in complying with the legislation.